CALL NOW (03) 5562 9100

 How long can I receive weekly payments?

-I was injured a long time ago and lever lodged a claim.
+I was injured a long time ago and never lodged a claim.
 Can I do this now?

-Yes but you should seek legal advice to assist with any complication that may arise.
+Yes, but you should seek legal advice to assist with any complications that may arise.